-If you’re Scandinavian, it’s the drink of your roots.
-If you’re someone who craves savory caraway and herbaceous dill flavors in your cocktail, it’s the spirit of your dreams.
-We’re talking, of course, about aquavit.
-The longtime outlier from the other side of the Atlantic tends to get lost on American back bars—until now.
+If you’re Scandinavian, it’s the elixir of your roots.
+If you’re someone who craves savory caraway and herbaceous dill flavors in your cocktail, it’s the drink of your dreams.
+We’re talking, of course, about the spirit called aquavit.
+The longtime outlier from Nordic Europe tends to get lost on American back bars—until now.

-A small but sturdy bunch of domestic distillers are turning out fantastic versions of the Nordic-style neutral spirit.
+A small but sturdy bunch of domestic distillers are turning out fantastic versions of the liquor.
 Some drink like a silky vodka; others share the botanical breadth of gin, with notes of fennel, citrus, anise and coriander.
 Each is elegant, unique and worth folding into your sipping routine.
-These are the six American aquavits you should try now.
+These are the five American aquavits you should know.

-San Francisco’s Geijer Spirits, known for its Swedish-style glögg liqueur—a recipe that goes back three generations in the Geijer family—just released its California Aqua Vitae, a vibrant tribute to Sweden and the Golden State.
-Sweden native Martin Geijer pulls from his roots in a recipe that has been in development for about eight years.
-He crafts a New World aquavit with the traditional caraway, fennel, orange peel and dill but goes further with black pepper, clove, cardamom, ginger, grapefruit and sage, giving it a rich boldness.
+San Francisco’s Geijer Spirits, known for its Swedish-style glögg liqueur—a family recipe that goes back three generations—also produces this California Aqua Vitae, a vibrant tribute to Sweden and the Golden State.
+Swedish transplant Martin Geijer pulls from his roots with a recipe that was in development for about eight years.
+It’s a New World aquavit with traditional caraway, fennel, orange peel and dill, but also black pepper, clove, cardamom, ginger, grapefruit and sage.